Cantera/cantera/doc/sphinx/develop/running-tests.md

 ::::

-Setting up the paths this way can be useful if you're using an IDE such as VS Code that is aware of Conda environments and may allow you to run tests within the IDE.
+Setting up the paths this way can be useful if you're using an IDE such as VS Code that is aware of Conda environments and will help with running tests within the IDE.

 ## Running Individual Python Tests and Test Subsets